 Notably, it was launched along with a slightly less powerful Nvidia GTX 1050.
 The GTX 1050 price starts at Rs.
 10,000.

 For starters, The GTX 1050 Ti replaces the most popular Nvidia card – the “GTX 750 Ti”.
 Moreover, the GTX 750 Ti was launched in Feb 2014, almost 3 years back.
 One main reason for the popularity of GTX 750 Ti is a great performance and at the same time, it works on low power, even without a power connector.

 The GTX 1050 Ti also doesn’t require a power connector and could be a great option for PC gamers, who don’t want to spend extra money on upgrading that old power supply.

 While the MSI GTX 1050 Ti comes with 4 GB of GDDR5 VRAM, Nvidia also has the higher-priced Nvidia GTX 1060 available with 3 GB VRAM.
-If you have an extra budget, then going with the GTX 1060 can be a good choice, as it offers much faster gaming performance on 1080P compared to the 1050 Ti.
+Going with the GTX 1060 can be a good choice if you have an extra budget, as it offers much faster gaming performance on 1080P compared to the 1050 Ti.
 Don’t bother much about the 1 GB lesser VRAM.

 We have got the MSI Nvidia GTX 1050 Ti OC edition or more commonly called as the MSI afterburner edition for review.

 In this review – we will test if this graphics card is capable of gaming on 1080P and find out is it worth buying for a Gaming PC Build meant to play modern games at 1080P.

 Also, we will try to do some benchmarks for Photoshop and Adobe Premier PRO video editing to understand how well the graphics card performs in comparison to some of the worthy rivals.

 Also, we will throw in some performance benchmarks in comparison to our old and faithful AMD R9 280, which is twice the size of the GTX 1050 Ti.